 As a summary, I’d suggest you take the ~$43k-ish number as a good number to aim to if you have little to no experience.
 From there, your salary can vary a lot depending on the factors mentioned before.

 Here’s How You Can Become a Great Content Creator

 So there you have it, the five ways to become a rockstar content creator.

 It’s been a long article—over 6,000 words, as usual.

-For that reason, if you want to get the summary of this article with all the action steps, download the following document for free.
+For that reason, if you want to get a summary of this article with all the action steps, download the following document for free.
 All you have to do is give me your first name and your email and you’re done.

 Now I want to hear from you: which of the five points I raised today you most need help with?